KHard2Bme/Bank-Loan-Report-Analysis/README.md

 Within risk classification A you have loan type debt consolidation, which is comprised of a majority of the loan applications.

-I was able to focus on obtaining customer insights from loans within debt consolidation; those having been fully paid off, and the results obtained are from top applicants in the country who either have a mortgage, pay rent or own property.
+I was able to focus on obtaining customer insights from loans within debt consolidation; those having been fully paid off, and the results obtained are from the most favorable risk profiles in the country who either have a mortgage, pay rent or own property.

-### Stakeholder Request:
+## Stakeholder Request:
 ---

 - The Marketing Director would like to know detailed customer insights which will help in her marketing strategies to specific customer segments (attract those with very favorable risk profiles).